loune/s3leveldown/README.md

 Individual operations (`put` `get` `del`) are atomic as guaranteed by S3, but the implementation of `batch` is not atomic.
 Two concurrent batch calls will have their operations interwoven.
 Don't use any plugins which require this to be atomic or you will end up with your database corrupted!
 However, if you can guarantee that only one process will write the S3 bucket at a time, then this should not be an issue.
 Ideally, you want to avoid race conditions where two processes are writing to the same key at the same time.
 In those cases the last write wins.

+Iterator snapshots are not supported.
 When iterating through a list of keys that may be modified, you may get the changes, similar to dirty reads.

 ## Tests and debug